 There are signs of the country’s complex past everywhere.
 French architecture and avenues point to Vietnam’s time as a colony, traces of Chinese and Hindu influences are visible in the ancient buildings, cemeteries stand in memorial to the victims of the tragic war.
 For all this respect for the past, Vietnam is not a country that stands still or looks back, as can be seen in the burgeoning skylines of the main cities.

 You can have a wonderful time in Hanoi, Hue and Ho Chi Minh, but it’s the stunning landscapes that will really capture your heart.
-Lush, green mountains, intricate cave systems at Ninh Binh, golden beaches and the limestone islands of Halong Bay demonstrate the diversity and the beauty here.
+Lush, green mountains, intricate cave systems at Ninh Binh, golden beaches and the limestone islands of Halong Bay demonstrate the diversity and the beauty of Vietnam.

 The geographical, historical and cultural diversity here surely has something to do with the diversity of the food.
 In the north, you’ll taste Chinese flavors in the soup, while along the coast herbs and spices lend complex and subtle gusto to dishes you thought you knew.
 Barely anything compares.